eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 **Time Synchronization:** Reasonably synchronized time is REQUIRED for proper validation of time-based claims.
 The use of a time synchronization protocol like NTP [@?RFC5905] is RECOMMENDED.

 **Polling:** For repository-based transports, polling MUST use exponential backoff with jitter.

-**Provisioning and Repository Access:** The ECA protocol requires the Attester to publish artifacts while adhering to the **Privileged Credential Vacuum** principle.
-This can be achieved using standard cloud primitives that grant ephemeral, narrowly-scoped write capabilities without provisioning long-term secrets, such as a time-limited pre-signed URL for an object store.

 # IANA Considerations {#iana-considerations}